olyandrevn/cloud-native-monitoring-app/README.md

 # Copy the application code to the working directory
 COPY . .

-# Set the environment variables for the Flask app
+# setups params for flask app
 ENV FLASK_RUN_HOST=0.0.0.0

-# Expose the port on which the Flask app will run
+ENV FLASK_RUN_PORT=8000

+# only for documentation
-EXPOSE 5000
+EXPOSE 8000

 # Start the Flask app when the container is run
 CMD ["flask", "run"]